-One of the most widely used ratios is the profitability ratios.
-At the end of the day, no matter what company tries to do, its eventual goal is to maximize its profits and wealth.
-Profitability ratios analyze how profitable is the company in comparison to the investments it has made and the revenue it generates.
+The most widely used ratios are the profitability ratios.
+At the end of the day, no matter what a company tries to do, its ultimate goal is to maximize its profits and wealth.
+Profitability ratios analyze how profitable a company is in comparison to the investments made and the revenue it generates.

-Some of the commonly used profitability ratios are as given below.
+Some of the commonly used profitability ratios are given below.

 Assessment of Operating Efficiency

 Efficiency ratios measure how effectively a company utilizes its assets and manages its debts.
-Efficiency ratios measure the pace of cycle of accounts receivable, accounts payable and the inventory.
+Efficiency ratios measure the pace of the cycle of accounts receivable, accounts payable, and inventory.